microsoft/workshop-library/learn-github/README.md

 Make a small change in the README.md file.

 Push your changes to your branch.
+This means that you'll add your changes to a branched copy of the repository.

 Add a meaningful message and click the 'check' button.

 Your change now appears in your copy of the repository.

 ## Create a pull request

 > Read about [best practices](https://docs.microsoft.com/learn/modules/contribute-open-source/4-exercise-create-pr/?WT.mc_id=academic-55780-jelooper) for creating a pull request.

+Now you need to move your changes from your branch to the main branch.

+> In this case, the main branch is called 'master' but in other repositories it's called 'main'.

 In the left panel, click the 'Source Control' icon and then the '...' button.